SuperOfficeDocs/superoffice-docs/docs/api/archive-providers/reference/internalusers.md

 ---
 uid: InternalUsers
 title: InternalUsers
 description: Concrete provider for Internal Users - our own employees.
-See <see cref="T-SuperOffice.CRM.ArchiveLists.UsersProviderBase" /> for
+See <see cref="T -SuperOffice.CRM.ArchiveLists.UsersProviderBase" /> for
 keywords:
   - "archive"
   - "provider"